-The Company's consolidated financial statements as of and for the year ended December 31, 2005 were previously restated on May 30, 2008 to reflect certain adjustments to correct accounting error for such period.
+The Company's consolidated financial statements for the year ended December 31, 2005 were previously restated on May 30, 2008 to reflect certain adjustments to correct accounting errors for such period.
 The most significant adjustment was to correct accounting errors for the understatement of accounts payable of Rmb167.8 million by Yuchai at December 31, 2005.
 The accompanying 2005 consolidated financial statements reflect those previously restated financial statements of the Company and its subsidiaries.